 On November 20, 2017, the City Council held a public hearing on the proposed Cannabis Ordinance.
 After the public hearing and discussing all the issues, the City Council, by a 5-2 (5 ayes, 2 noes) vote, introduced Ordinance #2480 with the following changes: a) allowing dispensaries in the Neighborhood Commercial (C-N) zone; b) allowing dispensaries in the Light Industrial (I-L) zones; c) allowing volatile manufacturing in the Light Industrial (I-L) zone; d) allowing adult use dispensaries in the Commercial Office (C-O) zone; and, e) adding some language regarding the "Watson Advisement" regarding driving under the influence to the required signs to be posted in dispensaries.
 The Ordinance was revised and came back to the City Council for a second reading/adoption on December 4, 2017.
 That night, Ordinance #2480 was adopted and became effective 30 days later on January 3, 2018.
 Various documents relating to the Cannabis Ordinance can be downloaded below, including the adopted Ordinance.
 Ordinance #2480 replaced Ordinance #2464, adopted in 2016.

-At its December 18, 2017, meeting, the City Council will hold a public hearing and consider adoption of a resolution to establish application fees for Commercial Cannabis Business Permits as well as annual regulatory fees for monitoring and enforcement.
-A copy of the public hearing notice is available below and the City Council administrative report will be available around Dec.
-14, 2017.
-On January 2, 2018, the City Council is expected to consider adoption of the Merit-Based Selection Criteria for Dispensaries/Retail Sales.
+At its December 18, 2017, meeting, the City Council held a public hearing and considered adoption of a resolution to establish application fees for Commercial Cannabis Business Permits as well as annual regulatory fees for monitoring and enforcement.
+After the public hearing, the City Council adopted Resolution #2017-67 by a 7-0 vote.
+Supporting documents are available for download below.